uc-cdis/cloud-automation/tf_files/aws/modules/worker-bigdisk/README.md

 # 4. Variables

 * volume_size: the size of the new drive in GiB
-* instance_ip: ip of the VM that you want the volumen attached to.
+* instance_ip: ip of the VM that you want the volume attached to.
 * dev_name: in case you want to attach a second or third drive to the same instance, change this accordingly.

 # 5. Considerations

-This particular module would only create the volume and attach it to the instance of your prefference.
-It won't though, format it and mount it for you, as this is a OS operantion that we can't tell terraform to perform for you.
+This particular module would only create the volume and attach it to the instance of your preference.
+It won't though, format it and mount it for you, as this is a OS operation that we can't tell terraform to perform for you.

 How to proceed in this case?, this is a simple example on how to.
 If you don't know how to format and mount, search for help.